Three Things You Need To Know Before Buying A Kneeling Chair.

 It hasn’t caught on enough to be considered mainstream (yet...we’re going to change that) and there are still a few misconceptions people have about the kneeling chair.

-I think the biggest one being that there’s a ton of weight being put on your knees and shins when you sit in the chair.
+I think the biggest misconception is that the kneeling chairs place a ton of weight on your knees and shins when you sit in the chair.
 It’s difficult to explain this without having you actually sit in the chair, but I’ll try my best.
 When you look at a photo of the chair being used, like this:

 It looks like the model is really using their legs to support themselves, but the truth of the matter is that the majority of the weight is still very much in the glutes.
 The knee pads are really there for stability.
 If the chair was slanted the way that it is and didn’t have the knee pads you’d end up just slipping out it over time.
 They are more like stoppers than weight bearers.
 They also allow you to easily get some forward momentum to rock with.